-The IEC (International Electrotechnical Commission) is an independent, non-governmental international organization that includes167 countries of which 83 are paying members and 84 are developing countries that benefit from IEC work free of charge.
-They represent 98% of world population and 96% of energy generation.
+The IEC (International Electrotechnical Commission) is an independent, global not-for-profit membership organization that includes171 countries of which 85 are paying members and 86 are developing countries that benefit from IEC work free of charge.
+Together they represent over 99% of world population and energy generation.

 The IEC is based in Switzerland and has 5 Regional Centres: Australia, Brazil, Kenya, Singapore, USA.

 The IEC has more than 10 000 International Standards in its library.
 IEC work covers a vast range of technologies: power generation (including rural electrification, low voltage direct current and all renewable energy sources), transmission, distribution, Smart Grid & Smart Cities, batteries, home appliances, office and medical equipment, all public and private transportation, semiconductors, fibre optics, nanotechnology, multimedia, information technology, and much more.
 It also addresses safety, effiency, performance and the environment.